Terrencebosco/Terrencebosco.github.io/_posts/2020-08-26-predict-car.md

 baseline = mean_absolute_error(y_pred,train['price'])
 ```

 > With this method used we get a mean absolute error of 1429.20.
 This can be expressed as “if we guess the mean price for the actual price of the vehicle we will be off on average by $1400”.
-With a little supervised machine learning we can do better.
+With a little supervised machine learning we can do better!

 ## A Simple Model
-Once we had a baseline of prediction we have a target to beat.
+Once we have a baseline prediction we have a target to beat.
 With supervised machine learning I want to be able to score better than my baseline model.
-A better score would tell me that I am able to better generalize a prediction than I am just guessing.
-For my predictive model I’ll be using RandomForestRegressor from the sklearn library.
+A better score would tell me that I am able to better generalize a prediction than just guessing mean.
+For my predictive model I’ll be using RandomForestRegressor from the scikit-learn library.
 I split my data into 3 parts, training data, validation data, and testing data.

 ```python
 # simple predictive model